Most TICKR issues can be resolved by completing the following steps:

 - Previously paired apps or devices: The most common cause of interference is a previously paired app or device.
-It's important to unpair your TICKR from all other apps and devices, force stop them, or shut down additional devices before pairing with another.
+It's important to unpair your TICKR from all other apps and devices (including previously paired computers, phones, watches, or the ELEMNT or ELEMNT BOLT, etc.), force stopping apps or shutting down additional devices before pairing with another.

 - Physical distance: Signal strength degrades as distance increases.
 For best results, keep your device less than 5 feet from your TICKR.